annotation/text-fabric/docs/Api/Text.md

     ??? note "Freedom of names for formats"
         There is complete freedom of choosing names for text formats.
         They do not have to complied with the above-mentioned scheme.

+    ???+ "layout in formats"
+        So far, text formats only result in plain text.
+        A [TF-app](../Implementation/Apps.md) may define and implement extra text formats which may invoke all HTML+CSS styling that you can think of.

 ??? abstract "T.formats"
     ```python